Moise1984/My_Web_Repo/README.md

 # My_Web_Repo
-this is a repository for my web CloudFormation template
+this is a repository for my web App CloudFormation template